INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

   Input: group, a 1 × N vector that records a subnetwork.

-  Output: sol, a subset of [0,1]^L that reports all pairwise stable subnetworks; indicator, the number of nonrobust links in this subnetwork.
+  Output: sol, a subset of [0,1]^L that reports all pairwise stable subnetworks;  k, number of pairwise stable subnetworks; ind, the number of nonrobust links in this subnetwork.

 - `check_PS.m`: to check whether the subnetwork is pairwise stable, applied in the exhaustive search.